EclipseShadow55/Twitch-Live-Alerts/README.md

 9. Navigate back into the main folder, then into the `Required` folder.
 10. Create a file named `data.json` and following the structure of `example-data.json`, fill it with your own data.
 11. Finally, navigate back to the main folder and run the `main.py` file using `python main.py`.
+## Moving Forward
+- Fix discord thumbnail issue
+    - Switch image hosting from unreliable Twitch thumbnail url (which doesn't seem to work well with Discord) to another program (imgbb)
+- Make it more user-friendly and accessible for non-programmers
+  - Maybe add a UI
+  - Add a release build in either exe/bin, zip/tar.gz, or msi/deb/rpm format
+  - Add an installer for the release build
+    - Maybe have it check for updates on startup
 ## Licenses and Credits
 ### Twitch API
 - [Twitch Developers](https://dev.twitch.tv/docs/api/)